Naman-Agarwal1608/EventManagement/README.md

 # EventManagement

-This repository contains the code for the EventManagement project.
+This repository contains the code for the EventManagement project, a Django-based application for managing events.
+The application provides a comprehensive set of features for event and user management, including event creation, updation, deletion, user registration, login, profile management, and venue management.

 ## Table of Contents